atsuyaide/lily/README.md

 # Lily

-Lily is a lightweight CLI tool based on PowerShell.
+Lily is a lightweight CLI tool based on PowerShell that can be easily customized like Bash and runs anywhere PowerShell runs.
-You do not need to install any special software to use the basic functions of PowerShell.

-Also, if you can do simple programming, Lily can be a more powerful tool.

 ## Setup